tiwariharshvardhan/Stock-Market-Analysis/README.md

 All data used in this project from [The Investors Exchange (IEX)](https://iextrading.com/apps/stocks/) Developer API platform using pandas-datareader.
 The iexfinance(The Investors Exchange (IEX)) provides real-time financial data from the various IEX endpoints, as well as historical time-series data.

 This data includes stock quotes, fundamentals, actions, and information.
 In addition, support for IEX market data and statistics is provided.

-#### Report of the project
-See the full report and code of this project here- <a href="https://nbviewer.jupyter.org/github/anwarcsebd/stock-market-analysis/blob/master/stock-market-analysis.ipynb" target="_blank">Stock Market Data Analysis</a>